-You should read the following discussion and analysis of our financial condition and results of operations together with the condensed consolidated financial statements and related notes included in Part I, Item 1 of this Quarterly Report on Form 10-Q (this "Quarterly Report") and with the audited consolidated financial statements and the related notes included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 filed with the Securities and Exchange Commission on March 8, 2023.
+You should read the following discussion and analysis of our financial condition and results of operations together with our condensed consolidated financial statements and the related notes included in Part I, Item 1 of this Quarterly Report on Form 10-Q (this "Quarterly Report") and with the audited consolidated financial statements and the related notes included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023 filed with the Securities and Exchange Commission on March 5, 2024.
 Certain of the information contained in this discussion and analysis or set forth elsewhere in this Quarterly Report, including information with respect to plans and strategy for our business, includes forward-looking statements that involve risks and uncertainties.
-As a result of many factors, including those factors set forth in the section entitled "Risk Factors", in Part I - Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC on March 8, 2023, as updated by the factors described under the heading "Risk Factors" in Part II - Item 1A of this Quarterly Report on Form 10-Q, our actual results could differ materially from the results described in or implied by the forward-looking statements contained in the following discussion and analysis.
+As a result of many factors, including those factors set forth in the section entitled "Risk Factors", in Part I - Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC on March 5, 2024, as updated by the factors described under the heading "Risk Factors" in Part II - Item 1A of this Quarterly Report, our actual results could differ materially from the results described in or implied by the forward-looking statements contained in the following discussion and analysis.
 You should carefully read the section entitled "Risk Factors" to gain an understanding of the important factors that could cause actual results to differ materially from our forward-looking statements.
 Please also see "Cautionary Note Regarding Forward-Looking Statements" below.
 The events and circumstances reflected in our forward-looking statements may not be achieved or may not occur, and actual results could differ materially from those described in or implied by the forward-looking statements contained in the following discussion and analysis.
 As a result of these risks, you should not place undue reliance on these forward-looking statements.
-We assume no obligation to revise or update any forward-looking statements for any
+We assume no obligation to revise or update any forward-looking statements for any reason,

-Throughout this Quarterly Report on Form 10-Q, unless the context otherwise requires, the terms "Jasper," "we," "us" and "our" in this Quarterly Report on Form 10-Q refer to Jasper Therapeutics, Inc. and its consolidated subsidiary.
+Throughout this Quarterly Report, unless the context otherwise requires, the terms "Jasper," "we," "us" and "our" in this Quarterly Report refer to Jasper Therapeutics, Inc. and its consolidated subsidiary.